LouisYLWang/Sync-Sofa/readme.md

 ### Options page

-there are two ways to visit options page.
+There are two ways to visit options page.

-1. right click `Sync Sofa` extension, choose `Options`.
+1. Right click `Sync Sofa` extension, choose `Options`.
-2. left click `Sync Sofa` exntension, choose `Setting` icon in popup page.
+2. Left click `Sync Sofa` extension, choose `Setting` icon in popup page.

 Your webpage should be like this: